Best Time to Visit Alaska: Month by Month Breakdown

 This is not the best time to visit Alaska, because there’s almost perpetual darkness and you’ll be at the mercy of the extreme weather.

-This is still very much winter, but as in January, stick to the cities and you can enjoy Alaskan culture at this unique time of the year.
+This is still very much winter.
+But as in January, stick to the cities and you can enjoy Alaskan culture at this unique time of the year.

 You can still take the odd flightseeing trip if the skies stay clear and of course, this is a great time to see the Northern Lights.